freelawproject/free.law/content/courts-db-a-new-open-database.md

 <div class="clearfix"></div>

-Our work here at Free Law Project often requires us to invent new and creative tools to move mountains of data.
-Today, Free Law Project (FLP) is excited to announce the launch of our newest open source tool we call [Courts-db][courts-db].
+Our work at Free Law Project often requires us to invent new ways to move mountains of data.
+Today, we are excited to announce the launch of our latest open source tool, [Courts-db][courts-db].

-Courts-db is the largest open source dataset of United States courts known to us.
-It is over 17,000 lines long, consisting of over 700 unique courts, spanning the early settlement of the United States to today.
+Courts-db is a legal text parsing tool specifically designed around courts in the United States.

-It consists of over 2,100 unique regexes and includes Federal, State and Territorial courts.
+It consists of over 17,000 lines of code, and spans courts from the 1600 until modern times.
+It includes over 2,100 unique regex strings over 300 court websites, and provides thousands of examples, variations, typos and court metadata.

+Furthermore every branch of governance from federal, state and territorial courts.
-It also includes special limited jurisdiction courts, courts set up during times of war, Tribal Courts, and even a couple United States Courts of other Countries (looking at you United States Court of Berlin).
+Also included are special and limited jurisdiction courts, tribal courts, and even a couple United States Courts of other countries (looking at you United States Court of Berlin).

+While courts-db was primarily built as a tool for Courtlistener.com, its internal success mandated that we share it with the broader community.
+We recently tested Courts-db against a database of over 16 million rows of legal data with 99.998% accuracy.

-We believe this dataset is the largest open databse of courts anywhere in the world and are so proud of it that we've even built a [python package][pypi] to make it easier to use.
+We believe this dataset is the largest open database of US courts on the internet, and are so proud of it that we've even released a [python package][pypi] to make it easier to use.

-To give you a quick taste of what it does, here is one search result for the Supreme Judicial Court of Massachusetts.
+To give you a quick taste of what it does, here is one entry in the data.

     [{